dsubnet0/GoodReadsCheckout/README.md

 Currently only queries my library, the Southbury, CT Public Library (via Bibliomation), using my personal Goodreads list, but methods could easily be added to generalize this.
 Please raise a PR!

 ### TODO
-- Strip newlines from titles prior to search by title
 - Quote titles (exact match) for search by title - search "whole title only" if possible
 - Eliminate parentheticals for search by title
 - Do not display results for books listed as "Checked out".